Mahendrak1999/Olympics-Analysis-WebApp/README.md

 ![Project Image](https://github.com/Mahendrak1999/Olympics-Analysis-WebApp/blob/master/Olympics-Emblem.png)

-# Olympics Data Analysis Web Application
+# Medal Mania : An Insightful Journey into Olympic History🥇🥈🥉 - Web Application

 This web application provides data analysis of the Olympics from 1896 to 2016.
 It includes various features such as country-wise medal distribution, analysis of total game medals, male-female proportion analysis, and country performance across all Olympic games.